eliminmax/eambfc/README.md

 \* *long options require `eambfc` to be compiled with `'-D_GNU_SOURCE -DBFC_LONGOPT=1'` included in the `CFLAGS` passed to `make`.*

+## Dialect

+The brainfuck dialect supported by `eambfc` has the following semantics:

+* 8-bit, wrapping cells
+* tape size is set to 32 KiB unless `eambfc` is run with the `-t` flag, in which case it's the provided number of 4-KiB blocks
+  * no bounds checking is performed, and the effects of out-of-bounds pointers is whatever the OS or compatibility environment running the binary happens to do
+* I/O is unbuffered, using the `read` and `write` system calls (though most terminal drivers use line buffering for input)

 ## Supported platforms